 Optional Mix-In ideas: Since this is a basic gluten-free waffles recipe, you could change it up slightly to add in cacao powder, or a pinch of cinnamon or even apple pie spice!
 Play around and have fun!

 Cook Until There’s No More Steam: My biggest and most helpful tip for making perfect waffles that come out crispy and golden brown and are not uncooked in the middle is to let the waffle batter cook until you don’t see any more steam coming out from the waffle maker (don’t bother about the indicator light on your waffle iron – that usually is not a good estimate).
 It’s very important that you let the waffles cook fully – or you might just end up with waffles that break apart and have a raw inside.
 Depending on how powerful your waffle maker is, and how much batter you’ve used per waffle, it might take shorter or longer.
 Just for reference, my waffle maker lets me cook 2 waffles each time, and that takes me approximately 8-10 minutes.

 Keep Waffles Crisp: To keep the waffles crisp until ready to eat, place cooked waffles on a rack in the oven at 300F until all your waffles are cooked.

-To Freeze: Separate cooled waffles with parchment paper and place them in a freezer bag or air-tight freezer-proof container and freeze for up to 3 months.
+Storing/Freezing: To store, separate cooled waffles with parchment paper and place in an airtight container or ziplock bag and store in the refrigerator for up to 3 months.
+To freeze, separate cooled waffles with parchment paper and place them in a freezer bag or air-tight freezer-proof container and freeze for up to 3 months.
 To reheat them, pop the waffles in the toaster and heat until crispy.

 - Category: Breakfast